 A 12-foot-wide public use easement is shown on the DET, centered along the 10-foot-wide master-planned trail.
-The applicant requests to provide the trail, prior to issuance of the 79th residential building permit.
-However, the Planning Board disagrees with this proposal and conditioned that the construction timing of the master-planned trail be set, prior to issuance of the 53rd residential building permit.
+The applicant proposes to provide the trail prior to issuance of the 79th residential building permit.
+However, the Prince George's County Department of Parks and Recreation (DPR) disagrees with this proposal and recommends that the construction timing of the master-planned trail should be set prior to issuance of the 53rd residential building permit.
 The public use easement and maintenance agreement should be submitted with the recreational facilities agreement (RFA) for review and approval, prior to approval of the final plat.

-9. In conformance with the recommendations of the 2009 Approved Countywide Master Plan of Transportation, and the 2013 Approved

-Subregion 5 Master Plan and Sectional Map Amendment, the applicant and the applicant's heirs, successors, and/or assignees shall provide the following bicycle and pedestrian facilities, and shall show these facilities on the detailed site plan prior to acceptance:
+- 9. In conformance with the recommendations of the 2009 Approved Countywide Master Plan of Transportation, and the 2013 Approved Subregion 5 Master Plan and Sectional Map Amendment, the applicant and the applicant's heirs, successors, and/or assignees shall provide the following bicycle and pedestrian facilities, and shall show these facilities on the detailed site plan prior to acceptance: - a.

-- a.
 The master-planned Timothy Branch trail along the property's McKendree Road frontage, and along the eastern edge of the property. - b.
 Five-foot-wide sidewalks along both sides of Private Street A, on its western and northern segments; along the west side of Private Street A, on its eastern segment; and on Parcels F, H, and J, in order to provide pedestrian access to the fronts of the private lots. - c.
 Americans with Disabilities Act accessible curb ramps and marked crosswalks along the access points on McKendree Road and throughout the entire site. - d.
 Shared lane markings (sharrows) along the frontage of McKendree Road, unless modified by the operating agency with written correspondence.